brendanpshea/computing_concepts_python/README.md

-# Computing Concepts With Python
+# Computing Concepts Reimagined: Case Studies, Coding, and the Foundations of Computer Science
 ### Brendan Shea, PhD | Brendan.Shea@rctc.edu

 Welcome to **Computing Concepts with Python**, an open-access textbook designed to introduce students to the foundational concepts of computer science.
 The textbook includes Jupyter notebooks with interactive exercises, real-world examples, and practical coding exercises using Python.